Norwood Football Club: 2000–2009: Tough times

-The euphoria of the 1997 grand final victory would be short lived with the club only making it to another grand final once in the next decade, losing to Port Adelaide.
+The euphoria of the 1997 grand final victory would be short-lived, with the club only making it to another grand final once in the next decade, losing to Port Adelaide.
 The decade would see club revenue reduced to its minimum extent as the AFL took an economic hold of football in the state.
-During this time the club picked up only its 6th wooden spoon and its first for over three decades.
+During this time, the club picked up its 6th wooden spoon and its first for over three decades.

 2010–2013: Nathan Bassett and Norwood resurgence

-Norwood won their 28th and 29th SANFL premierships in 2012 and 2013 by defeating West Adelaide and North Adelaide respectively and lost only five minor round games over those two years (two in 2012, three in 2013).
+Norwood won their 28th and 29th SANFL premierships in 2012 and 2013 by defeating West Adelaide and North Adelaide respectively and lost only five minor-round games over those two years (two in 2012, three in 2013).
 It was the first time in 90 years (1922 and 1923) that the club had won back-to-back premierships.
 By coincidence, Norwood defeated Wests in 1922 and North in 1923.